 - 1 cup light brown sugar, packed 220 grams

 - one 15 ounce can pumpkin puree Do not use pumpkin pie filling as it has other ingredients added.

 - 3 cups all-purpose flour, spooned & leveled 390 grams

 - 2 tsp baking powder

 - 2 tsp baking soda

-- Prep: Preheat oven to 350 degrees.
+- Prep: Preheat oven to 350℉.
 Grease two loaf pans well with non-stick spray or line with parchment paper (makes it easy to lift the bread out of pans after baking).

-- Serve + Store: Let cool completely in order to cut into neat slices.
-If you don't care about neat slices, dig in while it's still warm!
+- Serve + Store: If you don't care about neat slices, dig in while it's still warm!
+I always use the parchment paper to lift the bread out of the pans right away, then set it on a cooling rack and dig right in.
 Store leftovers in an airtight container at room temp for 3-4 days, or in an airtight container in the fridge for up to a week.

-- Freezing: You can freeze this bread!
-Bake bread as directed and let cool completely.
-Remove the loaves from the pans (see note under "Prep" about this) and wrap tightly in plastic wrap.
+- Freezing: Bake bread as directed and let cool completely.
+Wrap loaves tightly in plastic wrap.
 Wrap in a layer of foil, then place in freezer ziploc bags and seal well, squeezing out as much air from the bag as possible.
-Freeze for up to 3 months.
-When ready to eat, move the bread to the fridge (leave it wrapped) and let it thaw overnight.
-Store leftovers in an airtight container (see store times above).
+Freeze for 1-2 months.
+When ready to eat, thaw the still wrapped bread in the fridge overnight.
+Bring to room temperature on the counter before serving.
+Store leftovers in an airtight container for 3-4 days.